susam/lab/web/sockets/README.md

     Ajax approach.
 In December 2009, Google Chrome 4 was the first browser to ship full support for WebSockets.
 Now it is available as a standard feature in most major browsers.
-  - Server-Sent Event (SSE) based web application: The server pushes continuous updates in form of events to the client after the initial connnection is established.
-Unlike WebSockets, SSE is omni-directional where events are sent only from server to the clients.
-The server sends the events using MIME type `text/event-stream`.
-Each event sent by the server is in form of a text block text terminated by a pair of newlines.
-SSE has a limitation of maximum number of open connections.
-This limit is 6 and is per domain+browser.
-It means that one can open only 6 SSE connections across all of the browser tabs to a domain.
-    Opera was the first browser to support SSE in 2006.
-Since, then all major browsers but Internet Explorer have supported SSE.

 Note that this document does not concern itself with Socket.IO at all.
 Socket.IO is a JavaScript library that enables real-time,